ietf-wg-acme/acme/draft-ietf-acme-acme.md

 registration in order to recover from a key compromise or proactively mitigate the impact of an unnoticed key compromise.

-To change the key associate with an account, the client first constructs a key-change object describing the change that it would like the server to make:
+To change the key associated with an account, the client first constructs a key-change object describing the change that it would like the server to make:

 oldKey (required, JWK):